Updated: Oct 8

-Master Beekeepers Earl and Carol Hoffman believe the most important bee in the hive is the grand nurse bee because she feeds the young larva, which turns into the next generation of bees in the hive.
-This time of year, the next generation are the winter bees that will help the hive survive through spring.
+Master Beekeepers Earl and Carol Hoffman believe the most important bee in the hive is the nurse bee because she feeds the young larva, which turns into the next generation of bees in the hive.
+This time of year, the next generation is the winter bees that will help the hive survive through spring.
 In addition, nurse bees become heater bees in the winter because of their greater fat bodies.
-When they have sufficient fat reserves, they can turn back into nurse bees in the spring to start feeding larva again.
+When they have sufficient fat reserves, they can turn back into nurse bees in the spring to start feeding larvae again.

 1. Carbohydrates as Bee Feed – Sugar water mixed in a 2:1 ratio with heavy syrup is advised to keep the hives from losing too much weight before winter. * New 2023 Update: SuperFuel, our probiotic fondant, is a carbohydrate fortified with essential amino acids, polyphenols, and bioflavonoids to replicate the nutritional profile of floral nectar in a convenient to-feed patty, a perfect fall feed for supporting strong winter bee creation when your bees need it most!

 3. Pollen Substitute Powder – This can be fed dry from outside feeders during a pollen dearth.
 Pollen patties may be fed inside the hive.

 The key to winter bee creation is the excess larval food.
-If there is an abundance of nurse bees with plenty of protein to consume, either from pollen or pollen protein substitute, the larval food will be fed to the larva and the excess will be shared with other nurse bees.
+If there is an abundance of nurse bees with plenty of protein to consume in the fall, either from pollen or pollen protein substitute, the larval food will be fed to the larva and the excess will be shared with other nurse bees.
 Sharing the excess larval food will suppress the juvenile hormone (JH), which controls fat body creation.
 This is how winter bees get their enlarged fat bodies and the ability to live from 120 to 150 days in the hive, heating the hive throughout the winter.